What does a Health Information Specialist do?

 - RHIA (Registered Health Information Administrator) or RHIT (Registered Health Information Technician) certification preferred.

-- Minimum of 2 years of experience in health information management.
+- Minimum of 2 years of experience in health information management or a similar role.

-- Strong understanding of HIPAA and other relevant privacy regulations.
+- Strong knowledge of healthcare regulations, including HIPAA and HITECH.

 Is becoming a Health Information Specialist a good career path?